erochOnGit/gatsby-starter-prismic-resume/README.md

 Done : Have to make physics handlers ?
 As it's a component external script.
 It's not meant to be used all the time.
+Done : Make player stop whe he arrive at a destination.

 * Have to make the world in blender.

 * Have this fog thing making world looks cool.
 ```
+current : Extract animation from asset component
 current : Make gallery.
-current : Make player stop whe he arrive at a destination.
 ```

+* have multiple gameObject

+* make the animation frame rate more regular.

 * then make articles pages.

 * Record the place of the player where it come from first now animation is canceled when the player click during a travel.